RAVAGERS

 It’s easy to think of Ravagers as a group of rebel-rousing shit stirrers.
 Their songs evoke an attitude of manifest malfeasance.
 Lyrics often paint perilous, black landscapes akin to a Danzig wet dream.
-But at its core, Ravagers are here for a good time, and the brevity of their songs, influenced no doubt by late 70’s punk and early 80’s hardcore, means they won’t be here for long.
+But at its core, Ravagers are here for a good time, and the brevity of their songs, blending elements of punk rock, glam rock, and post-punk, means they won’t be here for long.
 No tomorrow?
 No problem!
 Rather than extinguish the rising flames of hell, these guys prefer to throw a Molotov cocktail and raise a Natty Bo.

 A brief history lesson for the squares: 2014 brought about their premier EP Livin’ In Oblivion (Cricket Cemetery Records) with subsequent touring slashed across the U.S. and Canada.
 Fans lucky enough to have caught a glimpse certainly have the scars to prove it.
 Their 2015 followup EP Natural Instinct (Rock & Rule Records) not only continued the momentum, but proved the gang to be the new east coast champs in the contemporary rock circuit.
 The group soon found themselves scorching stages as warmup acts for legends like The Damned, Fear, and The Adicts, and featured on festivals like Las Vegas’ Punk Rock Bowling.